GeoscienceAustralia/ptha/ptha_access/UPDATES.md

 interpretation.
 For example, the FAUS-with-fixed-rigidity p-value changed from 0.017 (PTHA18 report) to 0.003 (GJI Paper).

+* The [PTHA18 report](http://dx.doi.org/10.11636/Record.2018.041) tests a range
+  of scenario generation models, and suggests that (p96): *For applications we recommend use of the HS scenarios, with either constant or variable shear-modulus depending on the perceived characteristics of the site of interest*.
+However following further analysis and review, for [the GJI publication](https://doi.org/10.1093/gji/ggz260) we suggested it is also worth considering use of the bias-adjusted VAUS scenarios (p1957):
+*In applications it may be beneficial to use both HS and bias-adjusted VAUS approaches, to represent epistemic uncertainties in scenario generation.
+Furthermore, the VAUS approach may facilitate greater computational efficiency because it involves fewer degrees of freedom*.
+Considering the large uncertainties in scenario generation, and the fact that both the (bias-adjusted) VAUS and HS methods lead to a similar offshore hazard for Australia, currently it seems reasonable to consider both approaches.

 * Both the [PTHA18 report](http://dx.doi.org/10.11636/Record.2018.041) and
 [the PAGEOPH paper](https://link.springer.com/article/10.1007/s00024-019-02299-w)
 compare the modelled magnitude-exceedance-rates with site-specific results from